 Codenamed?
 Is that to say Infinity won’t be the official title?
 We’ll have to wait and see.

-Let’s also take a look at Ubisoft’s released schedule concerning recent Assassin’s Creed games.
-Between 2009 and 2015, Ubisoft released a brand new Assassin’s Creed title following the same basic formula of Assassin’s Creed II.
-Players feel like the franchise lost itself between Rouge and Syndicate, having just come off the heels of what some considered the best Assassin’s Creed game yet: Assassin’s Creed: Black Flag.
+Let’s also take a look at Ubisoft’s release schedule concerning recent Assassin’s Creed games.
+Between 2009 and 2015, Ubisoft released a brand new Assassin’s Creed title following the same basic formula.
+But players felt like the franchise lost itself between Rouge and Syndicate, having just come off the heels of what some considered the best Assassin’s Creed game yet: Assassin’s Creed: Black Flag.

 Ubisoft then took a two-year break between Syndicate and Assassin’s Creed: Origins but didn’t find the niche again until Assassin’s Creed: Odyssey.
 It would be another two years until Assassin’s Creed: Valhalla hit the shelves in 2020 and blew the doors off the franchise.
 What does all this mean?
 Ubisoft learned the value of patience.
-Sorry fans, we probably won’t be seeing Assassin’s Creed: Infinity until 2023.
+Sorry fans, we probably won’t be seeing Assassin’s Creed Infinity until 2023, possibly 2024.